La Voz (American TV series)

 La Voz is an American Spanish-language singing competition television series broadcast on Telemundo.
 The show premiered January 13, 2019, and is based on the original The Voice of Holland, and part of the global franchise The Voice that aims to find aspiring singers, age 18 or over, drawn from public auditions.
 The winner receives a monetary prize and a record contract with Universal Music.

 The four coaches for the first season were Luis Fonsi, Alejandra Guzmán, Carlos Vives and Wisin.
 The same four returned for the second season.

 La Voz is the second adaptation of the Voice format in the United States, after The Voice, which began airing in 2011.
-There had also previously been a Spanish-language adaptation of the spinoff format The Voice Kids in the U.S., La Voz Kids, which aired for four seasons from 2013 to 2016.
+There had also previously been a Spanish-language adaptation of the spinoff format The Voice Kids in the United States, La Voz Kids, which aired for four seasons from 2013 to 2016.

 Overview

 Format

 Throughout the competition, several stages are included, as: